 The Eurovision Song Contest, the Grand Prix, the 2019 Europa League Final and Euro 2020, there’s nothing that this former backwater in the Caucasus can’t accommodate.

-To the list you can now add the Champions League, thanks to the first-time qualification of Qarabag to the group stage in August 2017.
-The four-time recent winners of Azerbaijan’s weak, eight-team domestic league played their previous European fixtures at Baku’s Tofik Bakhramov Stadium.
+It already staged Champions League group games in 2017, thanks to the first-time qualification of Qarabag.
+The six-time recent winners of Azerbaijan’s weak domestic league played their previous European fixtures at Baku’s Tofik Bakhramov Stadium.
 Close to the city centre, this former national arena has been superseded by the 68,000-capacity Olympic Stadium set way north-east of town, by the shores of Lake Boyukshor.

 It has also been superseded by the progress of Qarabag, the club from the war-torn region of Nagorno-Karabakh that moved to the Azeri capital in the early 1990s.
 Taken over by huge food conglomerate Azersun a decade later, the club has been winning through various rounds of European competitions since 2009, raising the bar each time.